 - 4.3 The issues associated with maintaining the sites integrity include water levels and flow, water quality, eutrophication (nitrogen enrichment), sedimentation, disturbance and species maintenance. - 4.4 The River Wye SAC can be sensitive to changes in water quantity and quality.
-As outlined within the Habitat Regulation Assessment to the Herefordshire Core Strategy, the water supply in this area comes from Dwr Cymru Welsh Water (DCWW) and no likely significant effects on European sites as a result of changes in water quality are expected in relation to the proportional growth outlined with the Herefordshire Core Strategy. - 4.5 Sections of the River Wye SAC where the water quality targets are already exceeding are subject to measure to reduce nutrients in line with the targets. - 4.5 In relation to this water quality issue, Policy SD4 of the Herefordshire Core Strategy indicates that any development should not undermine the achievement of water quality targets within the county's rivers.
+As outlined within the Habitat Regulation Assessment to the Herefordshire Core Strategy, the water supply in this area comes from Dwr Cymru Welsh Water (DCWW) and no likely significant effects on European sites as a result of changes in water quality are expected in relation to the proportional growth outlined with the Herefordshire Core Strategy. - 4.5 Sections of the River Wye SAC where the water quality targets are already exceeding are subject to measure to reduce nutrients in line with the targets.
+In light of the interpretation of the Dutch Case where a European Site is falling its water quality objectives and is classified as unfavourable condition, there is limited scope for the approval of additional damaging effects and measures that can't be relied or are uncertain. - In relation to this water quality issue, Policy SD4 of the Herefordshire Core Strategy indicates that any development should not undermine the achievement of water quality targets within the county's rivers.
 This should ensure that developments within the area can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC.
-This position is confirmed within the HRA of the Core Strategy in April 2015. - 4.6 The addition of the Nutrient Management Plan for the River Wye SAC will support this policy.
-DCWW have indicated that there is a growth scheme within AMP6 and AMP7 capital programme for completion by 2020 to accommodate growth within the Core Strategy. - 4.7 For full details of the SAC attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Allensmore Initial Screening Report.
+This position is confirmed within the HRA of the Core Strategy in April 2015. - Although at present the Nutrient Management Plan for the River Wye SAC cannot be relied upon in light of the Dutch Case, DCWW have indicated that there is a growth scheme within AMP6 and AMP7 capital programme for completion by 2020 to accommodate growth within the Core Strategy.
+Although, located within the hydrological catchment of the River Wye, the levels of phosphate is not an issues which is causing concern in this location at present. - 4.7 For full details of the SAC attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Allensmore Initial Screening Report.
 The Initial Screening Report, July 2017, can be found in Appendix 1 of this HRA report - 4.8 The initial screening assessment indicated that a full screening assessment is required to assessment the likelihood of significant effects on the River Wye (including the River Lugg) SAC of the policies within the Allensmore NDP.